Almaguin Community Trails

 Description

-Almaguin Community TrailsThe Almaguin Community Trails are a project led by community volunteers in partnership with the Near North District School Board, Almaguin Secondary School and Discovery Routes.
+Almaguin Community TrailsThe Almaguin Community Trails are a project led by community volunteers in partnership with the Near North District School Board, Almaguin Highlands Secondary School and Discovery Routes.

 The aim is to provide the community with a center for cross-country skiing both competition and leisure as well as other forms of recreation including snowshoeing, dog sledding, cross-country running and hiking.
 As of 2016, the trails network is comprised of 2km of regulation cross-country ski trails and 3km of narrower ski trails.
 An additional 3km of snowshoe and hiking trails are also open for use by the public.
 The ski trails are track-set by volunteers.
 Trail expansion and improvements are ongoing.